 Banks will require proof of identity and if you’re an international student, you’ll also usually need a signed passport, together with proof of your address in your home country and your address in the UK.
 Check with your bank what they require.

 If you are a student, you may be able to register to vote at both your home and term-time addresses.
-You can register to vote online
+You can register to vote online.

 If there is a general election, you’ll only be allowed to vote once, in one location.
 If your home and university addresses are in two different local authority areas, you can vote in local elections in both areas.
 This is because they are separate elections.